Overview

 Once you’ve made the decision to separate, it can be confusing and overwhelming to know what to do next.
 We welcome you to contact Relationships Australia NSW to help guide you through this process, and put you in contact with the services that you may need.
 We can help you determine the approach that’s most suitable for your unique situation.
 We also encourage all clients to seek their own legal advice.

-If you are separating and you have children, and your partner refuses or fails to participate in the FDR process, then our Family Dispute Resolution Practitioner may issue you with a 60i certificate.
-This then enables you to apply to the Court for parenting orders.
+If you are separating and have children, and your former partner refuses or fails to participate in the FDR process, our FDR Practitioner may issue you with a 60I Certificate.
+This enables you to apply to the Court for parenting orders.
 If you are separating and do not have children, and your case involves only property or financial matters, we recommend that you seek legal advice if the other party does not wish to participate in FDR.
+There are other reasons why an FDR Practitioner might issue a 60I Certificate.
+This includes if the Practitioner determines FDR is not appropriate for everyone involved at this point in time, or to confirm that everyone attended FDR and made a genuine effort but were unable to reach a full agreement on all parenting issues.

 The first session with your FDR Practitioner is called a Pre-mediation assessment.
 This is an individual session between yourself and your assigned practitioner for 1.5 hours.
 The purpose of this session is to determine whether Family Dispute Resolution (FDR) is appropriate for your situation, and whether it is likely to achieve the outcomes each party want.
 We’ll consider the parties involved, the issues you present, and the proposed timing of FDR.